raesene/kube_security_lab/Scenario Setups/ssh-to-create-pod-hard.md

 ## SSH to Create Pod - Hard

-This cluster has an exposed SSH service running on port 32001/TCP to a pod in the cluster with cluster-admin rights.
+This cluster has an exposed SSH service running on port 32001/TCP to a pod in the cluster with rights to create pods in the default namespace.
 To test this run

 - `ansible-playbook ssh-to-create-pods-hard.yml`